 Articles in this Section

-- Screen is one of the basic building blocks of both Mobile and Reactive Web Apps.
+- Screen is a building block of an app.
 You can create empty Screens or with some predefined content.